At a Glance

 - Company: Join a reputable firm in Bristol known for high-profile legal work.

-- Benefits: Enjoy competitive pay of £46.87ph and gain valuable experience.
+- Benefits: Enjoy competitive pay and the opportunity to work on impactful projects.

-- Qualifications: Experience in commercial property law is essential; strong advisory skills required.
+- Qualifications: Experience in commercial property law is essential; strong advisory skills are a plus.

-- Other info: This is a full-time temporary role with potential for future opportunities.
+- Other info: This is a full-time temporary role with potential for growth.

 The Property team is looking for an experienced lawyer to undertake a high profile, high quality and complex commercial property caseload with minimal supervision.